Anees004/Anees004/README.md

 <h3 align="center">A passionate Mobile App developer 🚀</h3>

 # 💫 About Me:
-🔭 I’m currently building Unify – because the world needs unity, and I need an MS degree 🌏📚.<br>
+🔭 I’m currently Engineering apps for the world.
+Specially Health AI 🌏📚.<br>
 👯 I’d love to collaborate on apps that blend AI 🤖.<br>
-🤝 I’m open to mobile app projects (and scholarship offers 😉🎓).<br>
+🤝 I’m open to mobile app projects.<br>
 🌱 Currently learning Machine Learning to teach apps how to think smarter than me 🧠🤯.<br>
-⚡ Fun fact: If I had a dollar for every line of code I wrote, I’d still need a scholarship 💸💻.
+⚡ Fun fact: I only thing that make me work is Idea that can add value in humanity.